AmpersandTarski/Ampersand/docs/the-language-ampersand/best-practices.md

 ## Use `PURPOSE`-statements abundantly

+Curious people want to know the purpose of everything.
+Give purpose and people will make sense of what you do.

+For this reason, we tell Ampersand users to provide as many `PURPOSE`-statements as possible, preferrably one for every definition in their script.

 The purpose of a `PURPOSE`-statement is to explain why something exists.
-Readers of your script will understand the script ten times better if they know why things exist.
-A good practice is not to cut corners and specify your purposes carefully and for as many things as you can.
+The Ampersand compiler uses `PURPOSE`-statements only for generating documentation.
+It has no consequence in the generated prototype.

+The ideal moment for writing a `PURPOSE`-statement is now, i.e. when you are in the flow of writing Ampersand statements.
+At that moment you have your reasons in the top of your mind.

 ## Distinguish between requirements and specifications